ZinedineChelgham/PER/README.md

 - Node.js: Make sure you have Node.js installed on your system.
 You can download and install it from [https://nodejs.org/](https://nodejs.org/).
 - npm: npm comes bundled with Node.js.
 Check if you have npm installed by running `npm -v` in your terminal.
 If not, install it by following the instructions on the [official npm website](https://www.npmjs.com/get-npm).

+## Execute
+- clone the project
+- execute npm i in the root folder (where the package.json file is located)
+- execute npm start in the same root folder

 ## Available Scripts